JonasMendez/2BMux/README.md

 ## Important Considerations

-*   **Filename Consistency:** The script relies heavily on consistent filename parsing.
+*   **Filename Consistency:** The script depends on consistent filename parsing.
 Ensure your input FASTQ files follow a predictable naming convention that allows the `-plate`, `-row`, and `-read` arguments to correctly extract information.
 *   **Barcode Definitions:** The `BARCODE_PAIRS` dictionary at the top of the script defines the expected 3illBC and antiBC pairs.
 Ensure this matches your library preparation.
 You can hardcode your own barcode pairs if needed.
 *   **`fastq_quality_filter`:** While optional, its presence is highly recommended for robust quality control.
 Install FASTX_Toolkit (e.g., via `conda install bioconda::fastx_toolkit`) if you intend to use its functionality.
 *   **Memory Usage:** For very large datasets, the script stores all reads in memory before writing them to disk.
 Consider processing smaller batches if memory becomes an issue.